andresebr/kumodd/README.md

 yamlMetadataMD5: 216843a1258df13bdfe817e2e52d0c70
 ```

-To verify the MD5 of the metadata, ephemeral values are removed first (*see* [Data
+To verify the MD5 of the metadata, dynamic values are removed first (*see* [Data
 Verification](#data-verification)).
 To filter and digest, [yq, a command line YAML
 query tool](https://yq.readthedocs.io/), and md5sum may be used.